Chess in Florida: Panhandle

 In 2011, the Robert L. Froemke Memorial tournament was established as an annual tournament.
 The 2011 tournament was the first chess tournament in Tallahassee in over 11 years.
 The last time the tournament was held was in 2014.

 On December 1, 2018, the Tallahassee School of Math and Science hosted the first chess tournament in Tallahassee since 2014.

 In March 2025, the Challenger Learning Center of Tallahassee hosted the Tallahassee Chess Fest.
 The event began with a Friday evening screening of Searching for Bobby Fischer.
 On Saturday, attendees could visit interactive chess sessions, a simultaneous exhibition, and a grandmaster showdown—a match between grandmasters Julio Becerra and Nikola Mitkov.
 Audience members to the grandmaster showdown were given headphones, which they could use to listen to commentary or classical music.
 On Sunday, the event hosted tournaments in quick chess and blitz.
 The Chest Fest ended with a planetarium show.

 Florida A&M University has a competitive chess team that has grown exponentially in recent years.
 In April 2025, the FAMU Chess Club sent 10 student to the HBCU Chess Tournament at Morehouse College.
 The Chess Club Advisor is Dr. Daaim Shabazz, who was named 2025 Chess Educator of the Year by the University of Texas-Dallas Chess Program.
 Dr. Shabazz is the creator of an online chess magazine called The Chess Drum, which launched in 2001.

 Jacksonville

 In 1990, Jacksonville hosted the 91st U.S. Open Chess Championship.

 In 1999, ScholasticChess.org hosted the first annual Jacksonville City Scholastic Championship.
 The tournament is four rounds long.

+In 2014, Kevin Pryor revived the Jacksonville Chess Club.
+This effort revitalized chess in Northeast Florida.
+Pryor would receive a commendation from the city for his work 10 years later, in late September 2025.